otterlover24/IT5007-proj/README.md

 			- {DONE} Use function in `trade.router.js router.post('/getQuote')` and `portfolio.router.js router.post('/getTrades')`.
 		- **{TODO} Prevent short selling or borrowing.**
 			- Before any recording to database, if BUY, check if cash will go below 0, if SELL, check if security holding will go below 0.
 If either go below 0, return error message.
+				- Extract the computation of portfolio holdings into util.
 	- /news
 		- Form to edit subscription
 		- Securities in porfolio, watchlist, and aggregate indices automatically in subscription